astrid-merckling/SRL4RL/README.md

 ## Results

-The results are presented succinctly in [Project Page](https://www.astrid-merckling.com/publication/xsrl/), for a more complete presentation and explanation of our experiments see our [Paper](https://arxiv.org/pdf/2109.13596.pdf) and the [XSRL chapter](https://youtu.be/bv01X2peShU?t=1300) of my PhD Defense Presentation.
+The results are presented succinctly in [Project Page](https://www.astrid-merckling.com/publication/xsrl/), for a more complete presentation and explanation of our experiments see [Paper](https://arxiv.org/pdf/2109.13596.pdf) and [XSRL chapter](https://youtu.be/bv01X2peShU?t=1300) of my PhD Defense Presentation.

 # Credits